Publicidad programática

 Programmatic Guaranteed±3-5%±10%

-Bear in mind, both the buying and selling platforms retain a portion of ad spend.
+Bear in mind that both the buying and selling platforms retain a portion of ad spend.
 These fees influence the final CPM for the publisher.
 Most platforms, including Google, offer lower commissions for privately negotiated deals compared to open auction commissions.
-Therefore, both the publishers and the advertisers are encouraged to negotiate the best deal for them.
+Therefore, both publishers and advertisers are encouraged to negotiate the best deal for them.

 type of programmatic deals